Releases – Versions – Numbers – Kernels

 or

-Let me explain how to read CentOS version number and what this number means.
-You can see that you’re using CentOS release 7 (this is major version) and 4 (this is minor version), third part 1708 is added for 7th version only and indicates that the source code of this release is based on dates from August 2017.
+Let me explain how to read the CentOS version numbers and what this number mean.
+You can see that you're using CentOS release 7 (this is the major version) and 4 (this is the minor version), third part 1708 is added for the 7th version only and indicates that the source code of this release is based on dates from August 2017.

 Please keep in mind that you should always consider using the latest stable version of CentOS to have new features and cover security leaks.